 At Dynasty League Football we produce a ton of information to help you better understand player value and prepare for your dynasty league rookie & startup drafts.
 Our Rookie Rankings and Rookie ADP are just two of our incredibly valuable resources, as are the hundred of articles we produce covering all manner of rookie analysis.
 But now you have a chance to share your insights with us and the rest of the world.
 Simply vote in the daily(ish) DLF Rookie Draft Poll to contribute your opinion to a community-driven set of dynasty rookie rankings.
 Votes will be tracked and used to generate the DLF Community Rookie Rankings.

-We have finished voting on Round One, with two more rounds to go.
 Be sure to follow along, and vote for your preferred player in each draft spot.
 You’ll find a permanent link to this page in the sidebar box just above the Rookie Draft Poll, in the section titled ‘DLF Community Rookie Rankings’.

 The Rookie Draft Poll will be updated (more-or-less) daily.
 The poll can be found below, on the home page, as well as on most pages on the site.
 So take a moment to vote and share your rookie valuation with the rest of the DLF Community.
 Then bookmark this page and check back daily to view poll results, check the rankings, and maybe even share some commentary and discussion below.